pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

     of the output is single full path to the respective aide.db[.X] AIDE database directory.
-Location where aide.db[.X] files are saved is specified by AIDE configuration, specifically by the `database` variable read from file specified by the `--aide-conf` option or from `/etc/myscm-srv/aide.conf` if `--aide-conf` option is not present.
+Location where aide.db[.X] files are saved is specified by AIDE configuration, specifically by the `database` variable read from file specified by the `--aide-config` option or from `/etc/myscm-srv/aide.conf` if `--aide-config` option is not present.

 \--list-img
     List all available mySCM system images created with `--gen-img` option.